ekiara/unisoil/README.md

 # unisoil
-Unisoil - Take a pristine ASCII encoded text file and contaminate it with unicode whitespace and unprintable characters,
+unisoil - Take a pristine ASCII encoded text file and contaminate it with unicode whitespace and unprintable characters.